fulldotdev/starter/README.md

 We use layouts to define the structure of the page.
 To create a new layout, see `src/layouts/` and use them following the same approach as done in `index.astro`.

-### Theming
+### Customization & Theming

 We use the Fulldev-UI library for theming.
-To change the theme, see `src/layouts/Layout.astro` and follow the Fulldev-UI [theming guide](https://ui.full.dev/overview/theming).
+To change the theme, see `src/layouts/Layout.astro` and follow the Fulldev-UI [customization guide](https://ui.full.dev/overview/customization).

 ## Commands